Virtual Office Hours (Fall 2021) Mondays 10 AM-12 Noon

-I am interested in the quotidian processes of making of national subjects amongst the Sylhetis of north-east India in the 19th-20th century.
+I am interested in the quotidian processes that make national subjects of the Sylhetis in north-east India through the 19th and the 20th centuries.
 I pursue the commemorative practices of the community anchored in family archives, and material sites like food and music.
-I focus on narratives in the community about historical migration, marked by class, caste and spatial dispersion that are embedded in these everyday practices, and are nurtured through inter-generational gendered labour.
-I try to make sense of these practices by registering their historicity in the effects of the colonial political economy and the making of national and state borders in post-Partition India.
+I focus on how narratives in the community about historical migration are marked by class, caste and spatial dispersion.
+I see how these are embedded in everyday practices, and are nurtured through gendered labour with homes.
+I try to make sense of these practices by locating them in the colonial and postcolonial political economy and the making of borders in post-Partition India.
 The spectrum of my academic interests range from colonialism, nationalism, political economy, political philosophy to gender, caste, subaltern history and performative cultures.

 HIST 2A – World History

 HIST 4C- Modern Europe

 HIST 88- Survey of South Asian History

 HIST 8- Introduction to Latin American History (Fall 2020)